T0nj3/js2-group/README.md

 ## Description
 In this project, we were tasked with setting up a functional social media  for a fictional company of our choice. we decided to create a social media called Lynk.
-This is a site aimed at teens and young adoults. this is a site for pepole to try new social medias.
+This is a site aimed at teens and young adoults.
+This is a site for people to try new social medias.

 ## Features
 ✅ Register a new user